woliveiras/corsarr/README.md

 Repeat with `Nosferatu (1922)` and `The City of the Dead (1960)`.

-In Jellyfin/Plex, you’ll see the movies with covers, synopsis, and actors ready to play.
+In Jellyfin/Plex, you'll see the movies with covers, synopsis, and actors ready to play.

 You can find more public domain movies at [JustWatch](https://www.justwatch.com/us/provider/public-domain-movies?sort_by=trending_7_day).